 3 ways provided for Google Cloud backup and restore here.
 Follow the step-by-step guide to create Google Cloud backup and learn how to restore backup from Google Drive.

-Speaking of Google Cloud backup and restore, almost all users may think of Google Drive, Google Backup and Sync.
+Speaking of Google Cloud backup and restore, almost all users may think of Google Drive, Google Backup and Sync (Drive for desktop).
 Yes, this is part of the google cloud and the most common part, and they meet the most basic data protection needs of users.

 At the same time, Google offers the advanced users different cloud computing services named Google Cloud Platform (GCP), which runs on the same infrastructure that Google uses internally for its end-user products.
 Besides, it still provides a series of modular cloud services including computing, data storage, data analytics, and machine learning.

 After saying that, it's time to backup and restore with Google Cloud.
 Please keep reading below to learn how to get backup from Google Drive and backup data to Google Drive.

 Below, I will introduce 3 available methods.
 The first is the simplest and most common.
 The latter two methods will be extremely challenging for most users.
 However, you can decide which method to cloud backup and restore your data with Google Cloud.

 You can enable Google auto backup on Android, and you can also follow the steps below to learn how to restore backups from Google Drive.